saasbook/esaas-engagements/README.md

 bundle exec cucumber --tags ~@javascript
 ```

+# FA17 Engagement: Main Features

+* New `App`, `Org`, and `User` can be created all at once, with proper association
+* Every user can "post" comments on an `App`, `Org`, and `User`
+  + `App` has different types of comments
+  + Any class that inherits `Commentable` can have many comments
+* More comprehensive customer feedback through a feedback form with ratings/comments
+* Aggregates customer feedbacks from all iterations of an engagement, and display
+averages on each category
+* `User` supports different types (e.g. Student, Staff/Coach, Customer)
+* Exports `Engagement` information as a CSV file
+* each `User` contains a profile image
+  + we are using Amazon S3 to store images on production environment, because
+  Heroku has [ephemeral filesystem](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem).
+If you want to run this app on heroku server, you will
+  have to create another Amazon S3 account and setup the configuration([Instruction](https://devcenter.heroku.com/articles/paperclip-s3)).
+* Authorization to edit/destroy only to "Coach"
+* Autocomplete dropdown list (select2)
+* Major Bootstrap styling

 # SP19 Engagement: Main Features

 * 9 vetting statuses added to support vetting phase. `pending` should be obsolete